Assyrian invades Judah.

 VERSE 5.
 I say that your counsel and strength for the war are only vain words.
 Now in whom do you trust, that you have rebelled against me?

 only vain words.
 No doubt Assyria had far more military skill and strength than Jerusalem.

 VERSE 6.
 Behold, you trust in the staff of this bruised reed, even in Egypt, which if a man leans on it, it will go into his hand and pierce it.
 So is Pharaoh king of Egypt to all who trust in him.

 even in Egypt.
 Sennacherib asserts that Egypt cannot help them.

-Sennacherib goes on to attack every resource that Jerusalem could possibly ask for help:
+In his verbal assault, Sennacherib attacks every resource that Jerusalem can ask for help: